SkipperQ93/traktarr/README.md

 > The code quality may be poor, as it was made for fun and as a one-off for a personal need.
 I literally haven't checked the vast majority of the code, but it works so ¯\\\_(ツ)\_/¯.
 > Use at your own risk!

+> [!NOTE]
+> I realize that this project technically cuts into Trakt's business model.
+Realistically, this is a very niche contraption for people that probably want to leave the Trakt platform regardless, like I did years ago with Simkl.
+I think "CSV Exports" are far enough down the selling point list that this is entirely irrelevant.
+Plus, there are similar projects out there, just without the nice UI.
+My personal opinion hardly matters, but it's very annoying that I have to pay a monthly fee to takeout the data that **I myself** have put into the Trakt platform.
+>
+> Also, this data is freely accessible via the API and Traktarr is entirely BYOK and intended for personal use only.
+So... sorry Trakt.
+No hard feelings? 💔

 ---

 # [<img src="public/favicons/android-icon-48x48.png" alt='Ugly ahh tractor' height="22">](//traktarr.igerman.cc) [Traktarr](//traktarr.igerman.cc) - Export *your* data